enterprise-oss/osso-docs/docs/what_is_saml.md

 to securely pass authorization credentials to a Service Provider (SP).
 SAML is conceptually very similar to OAuth - instead of a user creating a password based account for every service they use, an IDP centralizes identity for the user, and they use their IDP credentials to access the services they use.
-Where OAuth is generally more consumer friendly, enterprise companies often require the services they purchase to offer SAML based Single Sign On (SSO).
+Where OAuth is generally used for consumer oriented apps, enterprise companies often require the services they purchase to offer SAML based Single Sign On (SSO).

 :::tip